 Deductible Expenses

 Negative gearing occurs when the costs of owning an investment property (including loan interest) exceed the rental income it generates.
-The resulting loss is tax-deductible against your other income, reducing your overall tax bill.
+The resulting loss is deductible against your other income, reducing your overall tax bill — and for an established dwelling contracted after 7:30pm AEST on 12 May 2026, that stops from the 2027-28 income year, when the loss can only be offset against residential rental income or a residential capital gain.

-Australia has one of the most generous negative gearing systems in the world.
-It is commonly used by property investors to reduce taxable income while hoping for long-term capital growth to offset the ongoing losses.
+Australia has had one of the most generous negative gearing systems in the world, and it has been widely used by property investors to reduce taxable income while hoping for long-term capital growth to offset the ongoing losses.
+The 2026 reform narrows that considerably: it leaves pre-cutoff purchases and new dwellings alone, and quarantines the rest.

 Estimates only.
 Not financial or tax advice.
 Full disclaimer for your rights and our limitations of liability.